ztw17/ruby-enumerables-generalized-map-and-reduce-lab-chi01-seng-ft-010620/README.md

 these methods will take a block and require that you pass information between the method and the block.
 Write your code in the `lib/my_code.rb` file.

+**Note**: This is a challenging lab.
+Do your best to solve using the information below.
+If you do find yourself stuck, a walkthrough video is provided at the end of this Readme.

 ### `map`

 Your implementation should expect a source array and a block.
 All the tests